K Movies Pinoy

-K Movies Pinoy was a Filipino cable channel owned by Viva Entertainment.
+K Movies Pinoy was a Filipino cable channel owned by Viva Communications.
 It broadcast Filipino-dubbed Korean films 24/7.
 Most of the films broadcast were action films, but the channel also showcased other genres including romance, thriller, horror and drama as well.

 After 21 months of broadcasting, K Movies Pinoy has permanently ceased its operations by Viva Entertainment due to discontinuation of its telecast by content provider.
 Meanwhile, all Filipino-dubbed Korean movies continues to air on its sister channel, Tagalized Movie Channel.